yuvalmGS/gigaspaces-wiki-jekyll/xap97/split-brain-and-island-scenarios.markdown

 Having one specific primary machine and one specific backup machine could be achieved by using [Zone configurations](./configuring-the-processing-unit-sla.html).

+{% info%}
-{% infosign %} Bear in mind that once a failover occurs, the backup space will become a primary even though it is located in a backup zone.
+Bear in mind that once a failover occurs, the backup space will become a primary even though it is located in a backup zone.
 You will have to manually relocate the spaces back to their originally-targeted primary machines.

-{% infosign %} This [SpaceModeTest.java source](/download_files/SpaceModeTest.java) file is an example of how to determine the status of your spaces using the [Administration and Monitoring API](./administration-and-monitoring-api.html).
+This [SpaceModeTest.java source](/download_files/SpaceModeTest.java) file is an example of how to determine the status of your spaces using the [Administration and Monitoring API](./administration-and-monitoring-api.html).
+{%endinfo%}

 # Islands